GLOSSARY OF ADDICTION TERMS

 Buprenorphine

 A partial agonist, it is a prescription medicine used to treat people who are addicted to (dependent on) opioid drugs (either prescription or illegal) as part of a complete treatment program that also includes counseling and behavioral therapy.
-Suboxone, is buprenorphine and naloxone and is sold under the brand name Subutex, among others.
+Suboxone is a brand name of a buprenorphine/naloxone medication.
+Other brand names include Sublocade, Brixadi, and Subutex.
 BrightView has the ability to prescribe Buprenorphine and Buprenorphine products.

 Case management